jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 It remains to be exactly determined how the system can even see whether it is a user's own data or for instance another company's private data.

 All this is for later.
 It is security and privacy.
-It won't be further elaborated in the project Command As A Concept
+It won't be further elaborated in the project Command As An Aspect.

 JJ